nsmirosh/Nippy/README.md

 4. Kotlin collections

-## roadmap
+## tasks

+1. Get the app working with the first screen
   - [x] Write up a rough draft for the app
-- [ ] Write up tests for creating and sorting shapes
+  - [ ] Write up tests for building shapes on screen
-- [ ] create the rest of the stuff
+  - [ ] Change the logic so that where the shapes are built is dynamic based on the screen

+2. Finish the rest of the 20 levels
+  - [ ] find more shapes and add them so it will be sufficient for 20 levels

+3. Release it